How do our ukestras work practically and financially? Keep reading this page and you’ll find out!

 What you need to do when you attend a Ukestra session

-Please come up and say hello to the ukestra leader and have your name listed on the attendance roll.
-If you become a regular, then just check in with them to make sure they have got you down in the right way.
+Please come up and say hello to the ukestra leader and have your name recorded on the attendance roll.
+If you become a regular, then just check in with them to make sure they have recorded your attendance correctly.
+For instance is this your second session in a week?

 Payment options for attending a Ukestra

 You can pay for your ukestra attendance in one of two ways.
-Of course you can just pay in cash each week to the Ukestra leader at the beginning of a ukestra session.
+Of course you can just pay in cash each week to the Ukestra leader at the beginning of a ukestra session ($17 per session as at 1 April 2019).
 But we think you’d prefer to minimise hassle with a uketen.

 - This is for ten sessions, which has to be used within one year from the date of purchase.